SyedSaifi/web-crawler-api/README.md

 ## Overview
-This application is a web crawler API to go upto provided depth (max limits apply).
+This application is a web crawler API to go upto provided depth (default depth=1).
 Crawling service is exposed as a REST endpoint.
-It also uses caching (Spring boot implementation) mechanism to improve performance for repeated URLs.
+It also uses caching (EHCache implementation) mechanism to improve performance for repeated URLs.

 ## Implementation
 The solution delivered here is a Java project implemented as a Spring Boot / Maven project.

 ## Build
-In order to build the program, the following is required,
+In order to build the project, the following is required,

 - Java 8 JDK
 - Maven 3.x.x

 Ways to build and run the project:
 ```
-From the top project level directory run,
+From the top level project directory run,

 $ mvn clean package
 $ mvn spring-boot:run